KinesteX/AI-Fitness-SDK/Flutter_SDK/README.md

 ### Conclusion

-This Flutter implementation integrates the KinesteX SDK within a web view and maintains a logging system for all activities.
+This Flutter implementation integrates the KinesteX AI within a web view and maintains a logging system for all activities.
 Proper permission handling is crucial, and it's ensured the camera permission is granted before the app runs.
 The `handleMessage` function is central to the app's functionality, processing all communications from the web content and updating the logs accordingly.
 This provides a comprehensive record of user interactions with KinesteX AI.